-Ranked in the top 10 schools for art and design globally, the GSA is home to the Institute of Design Innovation (InDI), a prestigious research institute.
-InDI is a creative collective of researchers, teaching faculty members and master’s and doctoral students.
+Ranked in the top 20 schools for art and design globally, the GSA's Innovation School is a creative collective of researchers, teaching faculty members and master’s and doctoral students.
 Together, we address complex issues through innovative design practices and customised community engagement to help improve individual and collective well-being.

 Our core expertise is the development and expression of collaborative creativity.
 We co-create new products, systems and services for a preferable future, as well as develop the capabilities needed to realise and sustain that innovation.
 In other words, we develop creative communities to effect transformational change.

 The Innovation School’s partnership with Highlands and Islands Enterprise complements the programme, giving you access to innovative creative industry projects in the region.
 The GSA also operates a campus in Singapore in partnership with the Singapore Institute of Technology, with teaching and research focused on design’s role in the changing and culturally diverse economic environment.